Carlos Santana Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.00 team ERA ranks 10th among all league pitching staffs.
+- The Rangers have a 4.01 team ERA that ranks 11th among all league pitching staffs.

-- Rangers pitchers combine to give up 135 home runs (1.1 per game), the seventh-fewest in the league.
+- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (137 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.